-Air New Zealand chief executive Christopher Luxon resigns
+Air New Zealand chief executive Christopher Luxon resigns, hints at political move

-Air New Zealand chief executive Christopher Luxon has resigned.
+Air New Zealand chief executive Christopher Luxon has hinted at a move into politics as he resigned from the national carrier this evening.

+"I would like to think more about how I can best use my skills, abilities and experience to make a further contribution to the success of New Zealand whether that be through corporate life, politics or a not for profit," Luxon said in a statement.

+Luxon has regularly been talked about as a possible National Party candidate.

+But in May, Luxon dismissed claims he was considering standing for National in the Botany seat.

+Air New Zealand's chairman Tony Carter also previously dismissed such claims, telling NewstalkZB that Luxon had told him he remained committed to the company.

-He will step down from day to day leadership of the airline on September 25, Air NZ said in a statement.
+Luxon will step down from day to day leadership of the airline on September 25, Air NZ said in a statement tonight.

 "I have absolutely loved the responsibility and experience of leading this company over the last seven years," Luxon said.